kalina-kalina/capstone_project/README.md

 > Images taken from [fragrantica.com](https://www.fragrantica.com/perfume/Chlo-/Love-Story-26227.htmll)

-Voting for a perfume, it's not required to mark each aspect.
-Unfortunatelly, it brings an inbalance in ratings (an amount of grades for each column do not have to be correlated with a general amout of votes).
+WHen users vote for a given perfume, it's not required to mark each aspect.
+Unfortunatelly, it couses an inbalance in ratings (the number of grades for each column does not have to be correlated with the general number of votes).

-### Most important steps from Data Cleaning and Preparing:
+### Most important steps in Data Cleaning:

 1. Small amount of votes

-Going through the data exploring, it emerged that distribiuton of 'rating_score' variable is disrupted by products with a low amout of votes.
-The less votes, the more likely the value of 'rating_score' is the integer number.
-After removing perfumes with less than 20 votes, distribiution improved.
+While exploring the data, it emerged that distribiuton of 'rating_score' variable is disrupted by products with a low numer of votes.
+The less votes, the more likely the value of 'rating_score' is an integer number.
+After removing perfumes with less than 20 votes, distribiution has improved.

 ![](figures/distribution.png)

 2. Messy 'accords' column.

-In each cell of this column was a set of accords labels, interrupted by labels such as 'Videos' and 'Pictures' (these two labels are the result of web scrapping).
+In each cell of this column there was a set of accords labels, interrupted by labels such as 'Videos' and 'Pictures' (these two labels are the result of web scrapping).
 I decided to split all of them into separeted columns, remove worthless labels, create new columns for each of the accords and fill them with 0 (when a perfume doesn't have this accord) and 1 (when a perfume has this accord).

 3. Longevity and Sillage

 Because of an imbalance in ratings, these two features were difficult to understand.
-I counted weighted aritmetical mean for each of them to get them easier to compare.
+I calculated weighted aritmetical mean for each of them to make them easier to compare.

 4. Season

-Here also, because of an imbalance in ratings, season's features were difficult to ccompare.
-I decided to present them as a ratio of an amount of votes for specific season to sum of votes for all seasons.
+Also here, because of an imbalance in ratings, season's features were difficult to compare.
+I decided to present them as a ratio of the number of votes for specific season to the sum of votes for all seasons.

-### Most important steps from Modelling:
+### Most important steps in Modelling:

 1. Data scaling

 Not every feature from the dataset had the same range of values.
 I scaled three of them: 'votes', 'longevity' and 'sillage' using MinMaxScaler from Scikit-learn library.

-2. Checking a multicolinearity
+2. Checking multicolinearity

-There was a multicolinearity between season's and gender's variables.
+There was multicolinearity between season's and gender's variables.
 It could mean that users voting for winter, voted for autumn as well.
-And voting for summer, voted for spring as well.
+And those voting for summer, voted for spring as well.
 After removing 'autumn' and 'spring', there are no issues with multicolinearity between this group of variables.
-I decided to leave variables easier to understand- now seasons is split between hot(summer) and cold(winter).
+I decided to leave the variables which are more obviously and therefore easier to unterstand.
+Now, season is split between hot(summer) and cold(winter).
-The same situation was with gender_man and gender_unisex.
-After removing gender_unisex, there is no no issues with multicolinearity.
+I had the same issue with gender_man and gender_unisex.
+After removing gender_man, there is no issue with multicolinearity.

 ***

-### "TO BE CONTINUATED"
+### "TO BE CONTINUED"

 ***